CoderHam/VideoSimilarity/multiple_methods/README.md

 WARNING : The extracted train+test folders will be around 21GB

 There is an option to extract only a certain number of features as well, which can be set with `class_limit` variable within the script.

+## Training Models

+Run train.py